addthis/MetricCatcher/README.md

 ## Bugs & so forth

-Please reqport bugs or request new features at the GitHub page for
+Please report bugs or request new features at the GitHub page for
 MetricCatcher: http://github.com/clearspring/MetricCatcher

 ## Jobs